ckaestne/seaibib/README.md

 > Adaptive survey design to elicit fairness preferences between competing fairness notions with a few questions.
 Interesting strategy to elicit scenario-specific fairness requirements from non-technical stakeholders.

+Raji, Inioluwa Deborah, I. Elizabeth Kumar, Aaron Horowitz, and Andrew Selbst. "[The fallacy of AI functionality](https://dl.acm.org/doi/abs/10.1145/3531146.3533158)."
+In *2022 ACM Conference on Fairness, Accountability, and Transparency*, pp. 959-972.
+2022.

+> Essay paper with an interesting premise: Many ML-enabled systems simply do not work for their intended purpose and we should worry about this much more before we worry about fairness details.
+This largely seems to refer to models being to inaccurate for practical use, though the paper never defines its key concept of “AI functionality”.
+Mostly an interesting collection of problem stories, sorted in various problems like impossible tasks, post-deloyment issues, and communication failures..

 ## 6. Software Architecture and Design

 *Design of machine-learning pipelines, and more importantly design of systems that use machine learning components.
 How does one integrate such a component in the rest of the system?
 For example, how to design the system anticipating that the model will make wrong predictions eventually?*